TRUE LEGENDS: The Unholy See (FULL LENGTH DOCUMENTARY)

 THE CHINKANA: ” The place where one gets lost”

 Out of all the anomalous megalithic constructions leftover from our mysterious giant Antedeluvean ancestors, the underground tunnel system known as “the Chinkana/Chincana” might be the most explosive and fascinating of all.
 “The implications are staggering” as Timothy Alberino proclaims in his film “TRUE LEGENDS: The Unholy See”.
 This thing is not only built using machined, morterless andesite blocks, identical to the construction style seen in the famous Corikancha, but according to legend, it stretches for thousands of kilometers all the way from Chile to North America.
 I kid you not.
 The Inca told the conquistadors that this specific tunnel system that originates from the Corikancha stretches from Cusco all the way to Puma Punku in Bolivia.
-But unfortunately we have the Bolivian government in a position where they are so butt hurt that it wasn’t their Bolivian ancestors who built these megalithic works that they refuse to allow excavations of the site and show the world the massive underground complex that is known to exist directly underneath Puma Punku.
+But unfortunately we have the Bolivian government in a position where they are so butt hurt that it wasn’t their Bolivian ancestors who built these megalithic works that they refuse to allow excavations of the site.
+Excavations that would reveal to the world the massive underground complex that is known to exist directly underneath Puma Punku.
 Ground penetrating radar scans have confirmed this.

 The U.S. Military has commandeered the known North American stretches of the Chinkana for its own modern applications.
 It’s said that the entrances to this vast system are hidden underneath old world Tartarian court houses that can be found in countless American cities.
 The other known entrances can be found underneath old Catholic churches.
 The Vatican has made a convenient habit of building on top of the most ancient megalithic sites around the world.
 The most famous of which being the church built atop the Corikancha in Cusco Peru.